opsi-org/python-opsi/README.md

 # python-opsi
 This is the Python library behind the client management-tool [opsi](http://www.opsi.org/).

 ## License
 This library is released under the AGPLv3 and the copyright belongs to uib GmbH if this is not noted otherwise in the file itself.

 ## Documentation
 You can use [Sphinx](http://sphinx-doc.org/) to build the documentation.
 If you are looking for information on how to setup or configure an opsi system please get the _getting started_ from opsi.org.

 ### Building the documentation
 First we create the API documentation from the Python files:
 ``sphinx-apidoc --separate --output-dir=doc/src OPSI/``

 After that we can build the documentation:
 ``sphinx-build -b html -d doc/_build/doctrees doc/src/ doc/python-opsi/``

 After that you will find the documentation in the folder ``doc/python-opsi``.

 ## Requirements

-Opsi relies on a mix of Python-libraries and system tools that need to be installed.
+Opsi relies on a mix of Python libraries and system tools that need to be installed.

-The dependencies for your distribution can either be found in `debian/control` or `rpm/python-opsi.spec`.
+The dependencies can be found in `pyproject.toml`.
-Please use your distributions recommended tool for the installation of these.
+Please use pip or your distributions recommended tool for the installation of these.

 ### Installing on Ubuntu
 Installing the depedencies via apt-get:
-``apt-get install lsb-release python3-twisted python3-magic python3-crypto python3-newt python3-pampy python3-openssl python3-mysqldb python3-sqlalchemy iproute duplicity lshw python3-dev``
+``apt-get install python3-dev python3-twisted python3-magic python3-pycryptodome python3-newt python3-pampy python3-openssl python3-mysqldb python3-sqlalchemy iproute lshw librsync2``

-For installing further depedencies on your system we also recommend to install the header files for Python and librsync.

-This can be done with:
-``apt-get install build-essential python3-dev librsync-dev``

-## Building
+## Packaging

-Packages can be build for distributions that use either Debian or RPM packages.
-Please install the necessary build requirements from either `debian/control` or `rpm/python-opsi.spec` before you build a package.

-### On Debian-based systems

-For building on a Debian-based system you can use the following command:
-``dpkg-buildpackage -us -uc``

-### On RPM-based systems

-For building on a RPM-based system you can use the following command:
-``rpmbuild -ba rpm/python-opsi.spec``
+You need `python poetry` to build sdist / wheel / Debian and RPM packages.

+Build sdist and wheel package:
+``
+poetry install
+poetry build
+``

+Build debian package:
+``
+apt install dpkg-dev
+poetry install
+poetry run opsi-dev-tool --deb-create-pkg .
+``

 ## Testing
 Tests can be found in the `tests` folder.
 We use [pytest](http://pytest.org/) for our tests.

-### Installing Requirements

-Requirements for tests and QA are listed as package extras.

-They can be installed with the following command:
-``pip install ".[test,qa]"``

 ### Configuring database for test
 Testing the MySQL backend requires a license file for most of the tests.

 To run tests with MySQL as a backend you need to install and configure